-Monday 2 March—Second Reading of the Medicines and Medical Devices Bill followed by: the House will be asked to agree all outstanding estimates.
+Monday 2 March—Second Reading of the Medicines and Medical Devices Bill following which the House will be asked to agree all outstanding estimates.

 I thank the Leader of the House for the business for the last week of February.
 I cannot believe time has flown so quickly!
 It is nine weeks since the last election, and already it seems that the few are abdicating their responsibilities for the many.
 Nothing has been said about the deaths resulting from smart motorways.
 The Minister who signed them off, the right hon.
 Member for Hemel Hempstead (Sir Mike Penning), has called for a halt and accused Highways England of “casually ignoring commitments” on safety systems.
 At the same time, the bosses at Highways England have received a pay rise, with the number who have salaries over £100,000 rising from six to 63 since 2013.
 Why is this happening when the staff at the bottom have received a pay rise of 0% or 1%?
 Who are those bosses accountable to?
 This is exactly what contributes to the democratic deficit.
 May we have a statement on why they were able to award themselves that pay rise, and on when smart motorways will end?